simplecrypto/cryptokit/README.md

 cryptokit
 =========

-Utilities for working with bitcoin (or altcoin) data structures
+Utilities for working with bitcoin (or altcoin) data structures.
+Decode raw transactions and build merkle trees or branches to confirm valid blocks.
+Includes basic tests that run against a running bitcoin (or litecoin, etc) instance and confirm that structures serialize/deserialize like the servers.